openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 - If `credential_sets` is not provided, the Verifier requests all Credentials in `credentials` to be returned.
-- Otherwise, the Verifier requests all of the credential set queries in the `credential_sets` array with `required` evaluated as true to be returned at a minimum and optionally any of the credential set queries with `required` evaluated as false.
+- Otherwise, the Verifier requests all of the Credential Set Queries in the `credential_sets` array with `required` evaluated as true to be returned at a minimum and optionally any of the credential set queries with `required` evaluated as false.

-- For each credential set query inside the `credential_sets` array, in order to satisfy the query, the Wallet MUST return a credential or credentials that match to one of the `options` inside the object.
+For each credential set query inside the `credential_sets` array, in order to satisfy the query, the Wallet MUST return a credential or credentials that match to one of the `options` inside the object.
 It is typically expected that the Wallet presents the End-User with a choice of which credential to present if multiple credentials match the query.

 Credentials not matching the respective constraints expressed within `credentials` MUST NOT be returned, i.e., they are treated as if